UMEssen/BOA-Contrast/README.md

  # BOA::Contrast

-Package to compute contrast information from a CT image, part of the [BOA](https://github.com/UMEssen/Body-and-Organ-Analyzer).
+Package to compute contrast information from a CT image, part of the [BOA](https://github.com/UMEssen/Body-and-Organ-Analyzer) (soon online!).
 The package uses the open-source software [TotalSegmentator](https://github.com/wasserth/TotalSegmentator) to compute segmentations of important anatomical landmarks, which are then used to create features for a machine learning model to predict the contrast information.

 ## Install